alfredtangsw/steamvox/README.md

 # Etymology

 #### Vox Populi, Vox Dei
 The voice of the people is the voice of God.
+In order to sell to your customers, you need to know what they want and whether they like what you are offering.

 #### Steam